RenukaChowdary96/RenukaChowdary96/README.md

 # Hi there, I'm Renuka! 👋

 I am a **passionate Full Stack Web Developer**  and a **final-year Computer Applications student** with a continuous learning mindset.
-With a strong foundation in **Frontend Development** and a growing expertise in **DevOps practices and tools**, I strive to build seamless and scalable web applications.
+With a strong foundation in **Full Stack Development** and a growing expertise in **DevOps practices and tools**, I strive to build seamless and scalable web applications.

 ### 🚀 Skills
 - **Frontend Development:** HTML, CSS, Bootstrap, JavaScript, AngularJS